 - Dubai: $3,500

-Tip: Always provide 12 months of income history for DNVs, even if the embassy only asks for three.
-Stability is the key metric for 2026 reviewers.
+Always provide 12 months of income history for DNVs — even if the embassy only asks for three.
+Stability is the single most important metric for 2026 reviewers; one great month surrounded by mediocre ones is not stability.

 7. Generic AI-Generated Cover Letters